 Disposal Service For Unsalvageable Drums

 Not all of the used drums that Orlando Drums picks up will be able to be recycled and sent out for reuse.
-Depending on the condition, drums will fall into one of three categories:
+Depending on the condition, some may be disposed of.
+Drums will typically fall into one of three categories:

 - Crushers: Drums that have holes and are badly dented or top or bottom chime has been compromised.